 Smarden's ACE provision was the subject of a Headteacher' Update article in May 2022 which can be accessed here: Headteacher Update article on Smarden's ACE tutoring Smarden Primary believes that mental well-being is the precursor of all academic achievement.
 We therefore focus heavily on ensuring our children are nurtured to be in the right frame of mind to achieve their best.
-This year, we are proud to be part of the National Nurturing Schools Programme, working with Nurture Uk to establish our school as a Nurturing provision.
-We began the programme by focussing on all pupil premium pupils.
-We have already completed a Boxhall Profile on all PPG pupils and from these have identified targets for each pupil which we will be addressed in tutoring sessions.
+We achieved gold status in our accreditation with The Carnegie School of Mental Health in 2023 and achieved the National Nurturing Schools Programme in December 2024.
+Our Senco is now training to become a Thrive Practitioner and we have prioritised delivering Thrive to pupil premium children.